 OCT.
 3-31, 2014: LOS ANGELES HAUNTED HAYRIDE - THE OLD ZOO

 The area surrounding the "Old Zoo" and "B Rock" in Griffith Park has been called one of the most paranormally active sites in California, and is once again the site of the annual Los Angeles Haunted Hayride.
 The sixth edition of the Haunted Hayride is called “Echoes from the Rift,” featuring a haunted hayride with “leviathans;” "The In-Between" (dark maze);House Of The Horsemen and Seven Sins Sideshow (new scare zones); and "Purgatory" haunted village, featuring the new Theatre Macabre interactive theatre.
 The Haunted Hayride also features nightly performances by the Blood Drums.
-Hours are 7 p.m. to midnight on Friday-Saturday, and 7-10:30 p.m. on Wednesday, Thursday and Sunday.
-Ticket prices start at $30 General Admission, with options for VIP (front-of-line), an All-Season Pass, and a Private Wagon for up to 30 guests.
+Hours are 7 p.m. to midnight Friday-Saturday, and 7-10:30 p.m. on Wednesday, Thursday and Sunday.
+Ticket prices start at $30 for General Admission, with options for VIP (front-of-line), an All-Season Pass, and a Private Wagon for up to 30 guests.